 6) Readers Groom Themselves Through Reading

 Reading is not only restricted to occupy our leisure time.
-When a person reads they are allowing themselves to enter in a world full of knowledge and wisdom.
+When a person reads they are allowing themselves to enter a world full of knowledge and wisdom.
 They are learning, constantly feeding their hungry minds and, as a result, they are always growing as a person.
 They are not just learning about the world but they are learning so much about themselves as well.

 7) They Are An Epitome Of Wisdom And Logic